Cameron-n/Alchemy/_posts/2023-12-23-The-Analysis.md

 ---
 ## Transformations SQL

+Note: The code will be for PostgreSQL.
+For MySQL, you may need to change quotes (") to backticks (`).

 What we want is all possible potion combinations.

 So, using our 'Ingredients_final' table, we'll create three new tables.
 One for potions with two ingredients, one for three, and one for four (spoiler, we are actually going to create four tables).